sylvanc/pony-lecture/ipr0gram-2.md

 What are the Akka guarantees?

-* <!-- .element: class="fragment"--> Messages are usually ordered between pairs of actors, but not generally.
+* <!-- .element: class="fragment"--> Messages are usually pair-ordered.
 * <!-- .element: class="fragment"--> Some actors have mailboxes that support out-of-order messaging.
 * <!-- .element: class="fragment"--> Messages aren't type-safe: an actor can be sent a message it doesn't understand.
 * <!-- .element: class="fragment"--> Objects in messages are __not__ data-race free.